DellOptiPlex755x/SlopeScout/README.md

 # SlopeScout
-SlopeScout Github Repository (add more sometime later)
+SlopeScout Github Repository (add more to description sometime later)